BjartN/archiman/README.md

   * An activity diagram view
   * A data entity view
 5. Create the concept of baseline and target architecture and a diff between the two
+6. Position the components in various diagrams since the auto-layout will not be perfect.
+(Still we keep only a single representation of the architecture)

 ## The graph